 For some, stars are a unifying symbol of hope, reminding us that we are part of a world that is much bigger than our own little community.
 For others, stars are symbols of divine guidance or love from those who have passed on before us.
 A shooting star is thought to represent the rise of the human spirit.
 Ultimately, all these luminous points in the sky represent positive forces in life and provide natural beauty and pure joy, lifting our spirits.

-Displays in Wilcox Park, Westerly Rhode Island
+Displays in Westerly Rhode Island

 -